Research and Projects

 Description: A robot I built that communicates with a remote server running artifical intelligence software I designed and programmed from scratch.
 Meaning, you can talk to the exact same Jarcey that is running in this robot, either on this website context switching, on jarcey's own website, or any device with an internet connection.
 This is because all communication, data, and programs are transimitted to, from, and processed on the same one remote server.

-Name: Autonomous AI Agents Ecosystem Simulator [Code]
+Name: Autonomous AI Agents Ecosystem Simulator [Python Code] [Website]

 Description: Machine learning autonomous agents exploring and learning in a dynamically generated virtual ecosystem.